Becoming a foster carer. Hear our stories.

 Once you have completed the Training and completed your application form, you will proceed onto the next stage of the assessment which is called a ‘Form F assessment’.
 The main objective of the Form F assessment is to ensure that you have the relevant skills and have the capacity to safely care for a looked after child in your home.
 At the end of this process, which takes approximately four to six months to complete, the assessor completing the assessment has to feel confident in your skills and ability to foster.

-The assessment process is broken down into two parts, stage one and stage two.
+The assessment process is broken down into two parts, stage one

 The agency is required to carry out a number of checks around your suitability to foster.
 These checks need to be completed and returned with a satisfactory outcome before proceeding onto stage two.
 The decision around your suitability to move onto stage two will be made by the agency within ten working days once all checks have been returned and completed.